Start Strong fee reduction

 Eligibility for fee reduction

-The fee reduction applies to all eligible children aged 4 and 5 years old as well as 3 year old children from Aboriginal and/or low income families.
+The fee reduction applies to all eligible children aged 4 and 5 years old as well as 3 year old children with disability and additional needs and children from low income, and Aboriginal families.
 Preschools are encouraged to reduce equity daily fees for all eligible children as a priority before reducing fees for all other eligible children.

 Preschools can use the remaining 25% of their funding increase to improve educational outcomes including hiring additional staff, purchasing educational materials, transportation, excursions and/or reduce fees for all other non-eligible children.